 94% of students said that the program helped them to develop professional skills for the workplace.

 Communication is key.
-Our placement team will stay in contact with you providing updates and guidance until you are placed.
-If you are not selected for a position after an interview or if you truly feel the internship would not be a strong fit, the process will continue until a placement is confirmed.
+Our team will stay in contact with you providing updates and guidance until you are hired for an internship.
+If you are not selected for a position after an interview or if you truly feel the internship would not be a strong fit, the process will continue until an internship is confirmed.

 Timelines.
-Applying for the program early always ensures that more opportunities are available, but does not necessarily guarantee an early placement as the process can last up to three months.
+Applying for the program early always ensures that more opportunities are available, but does not necessarily guarantee an early offer as the hiring process can last up to three months.
 Good things take time!

 Internship sites are all accessible by public transportation making your commute to your internship and class a breeze.